Cam-4587/Zen-life-yoga-1/README.md

 ## Contact Us page

-The Idea to have the contact information and the map and the query form next to the contact information came from the coder's coffeehouse project and the query form coding came from the Sign-up form section on the Code Institute full stack development course from teh "Form Validation" Challenge and the "Textarea" challenge.
+The Idea to have the contact information with the map on top of the Query box came from the coder's coffeehouse project and the query form coding came from the Sign-up form section on the Code Institute full stack development course from teh "Form Validation" Challenge and the "Textarea" challenge.

 Coder's coffee house - https://learn.codeinstitute.net/sandbox/api/challenges/63f8a682b18a2500418d0f06/files/index.html